johnzastrow/johnzastrow.github.io/_posts/2024-12-26-timeseries-gap-finding-and-filling-mariadb.md

 ```

 Here is a view I use to find data gaps (11,000 seconds defines the "gap" in this case).
 It is much faster than my old method.
+The LEAD ....
+OVER thing in the subquery is very cool.

 ```sql
 CREATE VIEW `v_gaps_KPWM` AS